Submit an ATP Question

 Recreational Trails Projects

 How will Caltrans determine if the project will be considered only for Rec Trails Program funds?
 What role will State Parks have in helping to select RTP projects?
-Recreational Trails applications should be sent to CA Department of Parks and Recreation (State Parks) for a compliance review BEFORE May 21, 2014.
+Recreational Trails applications should be sent to CA Department of Parks and Recreation (State Parks) for a compliance review.
 State Parks will need to review all applications for eligibility where the applicant has marked Recreational Trails (RTP) as the project type.
 Those projects that State Parks deems eligible as RTP will eligible for the RTP specific funds.

 What criteria will Caltrans use to determine if a trail is strictly recreational versus providing both a recreational and a transportation function?
 The application asks whether the project is a Rec Trails project type, as well as the type of users and their destination.